9 Considerations for How to Choose the Right Casters for Moving Heavy Equipment

 Keep in mind that if you choose a caster that is under-rated for the heavy loads you move, you risk the caster failing (and your heavy equipment colliding with a worker), or you risk your workers sustaining injuries from overexertion, since under-rated casters make loads harder to push.

-2. Pick a Large Enough Width and Diameter
+2. Pick a Large Enough Width and Diameter for Casters to Move Heavy Equipment

 All other things being equal, casters with large wheels are easier to move than casters with smaller wheels.
 Larger wheels also have more strength to carry heavier loads and handle heavier weights.
 Casters come in diameters ranging from 1 inch all the way up to 25 inches.
 Aim to buy casters that have diameters of at least eight inches.